 Katrin’s Karepackage (KK) is an initiative to raise funds and awareness for the Canadian Cancer Society for Newfoundland and Nova Scotian residents struggling to access cancer treatment and appointments.

 Newfoundland: In Newfoundland, the only place to get radiation cancer treatment is in St. John’s.
-However, the province only reimburses a fraction of travel costs, making treatment inaccessible for many low-income patients living outside of St. John’s.
+However, in order to receive funding from the Newfoundland government, patients must pay for the first 1,500km of travel in a 12-month period.
+Once eligible, the province reimburses a fraction of travel costs (20 cents per kilometre).
+As such, treatment is inaccessible for many low-income patients and patients living in rural communities outside of St. John’s.

 Nova Scotia: In Nova Scotia, many cancer patients from across the province must regularly travel into Halifax for cancer-related appointments.
 Currently, Nova Scotians must make a gross family income of less than $25,500, close to the poverty line for a family of two.
 Similar to Newfoundland, this makes treatment inaccessible for individuals living outside of Halifax.

-Inspired by Maike’s mother, who died of breast cancer, Maike wants to change this inaccessibility by starting a fund to help pay for travel costs for cancer patients.
-The goal of this program is to not only raise donations for the transportation costs, but also improve awareness of the issue.
-In June of 2014 Maike kick-started Katrin’s Karepackage by biking across the island, (about 1,040 km over 11 days) to symbolize cancer patients’ long journey to access treatment, raising nearly $35,000.
-For more information on the important issue of cancer and the resource currently available, please see The Canadian Cancer Society website.
-Follow Maike’s blog for information on upcoming fundraisers and projects.
+Inspired by Maike van Niekerk’s mother, who died of breast cancer, Maike wanted to change this inaccessibility by starting a tax-deductible charitable program to help pay for the travel costs of cancer patients in Newfoundland and Nova Scotia.
+The goal of this program is to not only raise donations for transportation costs, but also improve awareness of the issue.
+In 2014 Maike kick-started Katrin’s Karepackage by biking across the island (1,100 km over 10 days) and in 2015 ran 7 consecutive marathons in 7 days across the province.
+Both initiatives symbolized cancer patients’ long journey to access treatment, raising nearly $60,000.